-CEs do not have to obtain the provider's signature on the provider application for changes the CE makes on behalf of the provider, however; the CE must give the provider a copy of the provider application with the changes indicated and maintain a copy on file.
-The CE can print the provider application from TX-UNPS to accomplish this.
+Sponsors do not have to obtain the unaffiliated sites' signatures on the site application for changes the sponsor makes on behalf of the site; however, the sponsor must provide the site a copy of the site application with the changes indicated and maintain a copy on file.
+The sponsor can print the site application from TX-UNPS to accomplish this, or if completed via paper, mail the paper copy to the site.
 TDA will verify compliance with this requirement.